 - 4.1 Communications data is divided into three categories.
 Note that the content of communications is not communications data.
 The categories are defined in the legislation.
 Briefly: - 4.2 Traffic data is information that identifies the person to or from whom the communication is transmitted or the location.
-Such information is not available to us. - 4.3 Service use information is data relating to the use made by any person of a postal or telecommunications service.
-We may access such information in accordance with the legislation and code - 4.4 Subscriber information is information about the person to whom the communications service provider has provided the service.
+Such information is not available to us. - 4.3 Service use information is data relating to the use made by any person of a postal or telecommunications service, such as itemised phone bills.
+We may access such information in accordance with the legislation and code - 4.4 Subscriber information is information about the person to whom the communications service provider has provided the service, so the name and address of someone who may own a specific mobile phone.
 We may access such information in accordance with the legislation and code.